CMASCenter/pcluster-cmaq/docs/user_guide/parse_timing.md

 ### For lustre

-   - [ ] imported from S3 bucket to lustre
+   - [ ] input data imported from S3 bucket to lustre
-   - [ ] copied from S3 bucket to lustre
+   - [ ] input data copied from S3 bucket to lustre

 ### For different yaml settings for slurm